BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 ## Requesting entry point

 Creating payment requests should be simple and fast.
-Having it possible to initiate the creation process from the users home screen is recommended as they can open their app and instantly begin the process.
+In this wallet, users can initiate the send process from the home screen directly after entering the app.

-Having the users able to enter an amount from the home page will make initiating a request even faster as they can jump straight into a requesting flow.
+Users can directly enter an amount to send from the home screen to initiate the request.

 {% include tip/recommendation.html %}

 Avoid showing the users balance on the users home or requesting page.
-When requesting payments in person this could reveal the users balance to near by on-lookers negatively affecting the users privacy.
-More on this [here](https://d.elor.me/2021/11/hiding-wallet-balances/)
+When requesting payments in person, this could reveal the users balance to near by on-lookers, negatively affecting the users privacy.
+More on this [here](https://d.elor.me/2021/11/hiding-wallet-balances/).

 {% include tip/close.html %}